RegieDeebleJackson/RegieDeebleJackson.github.io/README.md

 this is my website

 this is my website for computer techniques, a class I'm taking my second semester of cooper union art school.
-I have two dogs and one cat and a whole head of gold hair and gold skin and gold eyes and gold teeth and gold blood.
+I have two dogs and one cat and a whole head of gold hair and gold skin and gold eyes and gold teeth.
 I sink in water.